Armstrong given two-week extension by USADA to come clean over doping

-February 7 - Lance Armstrong has been given a two-week extension by the United States Anti-Doping Agency (USADA) after offering to "assist in the effort to clean up the sport of cycling".
 Armstrong had originally been given until yesterday to confess all under oath after admitting to doping during each of his seven Tour de France triumphs in a televised interview with Oprah Winfrey last month.

 USADA has now set a new deadline.